-Adding the Excel desktop shortcut to the Quick Launch toolbar
+Adding Excel to the Windows Quick Launch toolbar

-If you want to be able to launch Excel 2007 by clicking a single button, drag the icon for your Excel Windows Vista or XP desktop shortcut to the Quick Launch toolbar to the immediate right of the Start button at the beginning of the Windows taskbar.
+If you want to be able to launch Excel 2010 by clicking a single button, drag the Excel icon for your Windows Vista or Windows XP desktop shortcut to the Quick Launch toolbar to the immediate right of the Start button at the beginning of the Windows taskbar.
 When you position the icon on this toolbar, Windows indicates where the new Excel button will appear by drawing a black, vertical I-beam in front of or between the existing buttons on this bar.
-As soon as you release the mouse button, Windows adds an Excel 2007 button to the Quick Launch toolbar that enables you to launch the program by a single-click of its icon.
+As soon as you release the mouse button, Windows adds an Excel 2010 button to the Quick Launch toolbar that enables you to launch the program by a single click of its icon.